 Waking up and finding that your partner has left the bed must be troubling, especially if he's upset about it too.
 If you've never been caught sleepwalking, it can be difficult to understand how someone can wake up somewhere else.
 Sleepwalking, also called somnambulism, is not just about walking — it is a series of behaviors that occur when someone is sleeping including sitting up in bed, walking around, even driving a car.
 In some cases, sleepwalking can be very dangerous (i.e. driving a car), so it's usually a good idea to wake up someone who is sleepwalking.
 Sleepwalking is relatively common, occurring in as many as 15 percent of people (estimates vary between 1 and 15 percent).

 There isn't just one cause of sleepwalking, and the exact process isn't understood.
 Sleepwalking can be triggered by sleep deprivation, certain medications, chaotic sleep schedules, and alcohol, among other factors.
 Since you mention that your boyfriend thinks he might be drinking too much, he may want to consider cutting back on alcohol to see if this prevents him from snoozing-on-the-go.
 However, this may not prevent him from sleep walking and he may want to see a health care provider to see if there are other potential causes.
-If he's a Columbia student he can call Primary Care Medical Services at x4-2284 or log in to Open Communicator to make an appointment.
+If he's a Columbia student, he can make an appointment with Medical Services (Morningside) by logging on to Open Communicator or calling the Student Health Service (CUMC) at 212-305-3400.